 The photons after the lens will therefore be tilted and collimated, approaching an ideal pencil beam case and minimizing the effects of resolution.
 Fig.4 summarizes the calculation and shows the comparison with a typical rocking curve as found in [Xoh].

-The typical asymmetry observed in Fig. 4, vanishes when using a series of crystals with alternated orientation, as in the QCM used for this study, and the transmission of the whole beamline results therefore like the one in Fig. 5.
-On Fig. 6 we show the “transmission budget” along the line, i.e. the reduction in the number of photons when we cross different optical elements.